steunix/passweaver-gui/docs/index.md

 ![Item types](assets/passweavergui-settings-2-000.jpeg)

-This operation is needed only after directly operating on the API database... which is not advisable anyway.
+Clearing the cache is needed only after directly operating on the database... which is not advisable anyway.

 # Install and run